 Last week, I saw the first spotted spurge (Euphorbia Maculata) in rocks beds.
 This is early!
 Usually, it likes warmer temps (75-85 degrees) for germination and most weed guides say early summer for germination.
 It grows very quickly once it emerges and can produce seeds 5 weeks after germination.
 These little buggers are sometimes camouflaged because of their spotted appearance, low profile and can become noticeable when they are large and have produced a lot of little seeds.

-Seeds become sticky when wet and can adhere to animals, birds and our feet which mean they spread all over.
-They are also spread by birds who consume them.
-I have spurge emerging in my flower pots this year!
+Seeds become sticky when wet and can adhere to animals, birds and our feet which means easily spread.
+Spurge seeds are also spread by birds who consume them.
+Though probably the most common method is wind – once the seeds are dried out they can easily be carried by the wind.
+Every year, I have spurge germinate in my flower pots.
 So be on the lookout for them and get them taken care of early before they start to flower.